vkosuri/django-dialogflow/README.md

 $ pip install django-dialogflow
 ```

-and then add it to your installed apps:
+and then add it to your installed apps in your settings.py:

 ``` Bash
 INSTALLED_APPS = (